talmago/30-seconds-of-code-eval/examples/30_seconds_of_php.md

 +{
 +
 +gcd(...$numbers)
++
++}
-+    }
++
++gcd(...)
-+    gcd(...)
++
-+    Perl does not have a built-in function for determining the greatest common divisor.
++Perl does not have a built-in function for determining the greatest common divisor.
 The function gcd is declared and assigned to a scal
 ```